Off the Hook (TV series): Premise

-The series centres on Danny Gordon (Bailey) as he embarks on his first year at Bankside University.
-Unbeknown to him his "worst best friend" from school, Shane McKay, has been awarded a place at Bankside via the clearing system, and proceeds to gatecrash Danny's university life.
+The series centres on Danny Gordon (Jonathan Bailey) as he embarks on his first year at Bankside University.
+Unbeknown to him his "worst best friend" from school, Shane McKay, has been awarded a place at Bankside via the UCAS clearing system, and proceeds to gatecrash Danny's university life.
 The pair share their student accommodation with Scarlet Hayes, Fred and Wendy "Weird Bloke".

 The first episode introduces the characters and displays Danny's introduction into university life including life modelling, chatting up girls who have boyfriends at home and learning that there is a university degree called Moral Philosophy with Comparative Philology.